A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Abstract

 \section{Abstract}

 A dynamical atomistic chain to simulate mechanical properties of a one-dimensional material with zero temperature may be modelled by the molecular dynamics (MD) model.
-Because the number of particles (atoms) is huge for a MD model, in practice one often takes a much smaller number of particles to formulate a coarse-grained approximation model.
-We shall consider a coarse-grained approximation based on the local quasicontinuum or virtual internal bond method.
-It is also a special case of more complicated quasicontinuum method (e.g. hot-QC) with a finite temperature.
-We shall mainly consider the consistency of such models with respect to the grained (mesh) size through either a space-time average of the coarse-grained MD solutions or their viscous approximations of the corresponding continuum equation (a nonlinear wave equation of mixed type), so as to provide a justification to the goodness of such approximation models.
-We also briefly study the instability of the dynamical chain and the solution of the Riemann problem of the continuum model which may be related to the fracture of the atomistic chain under a large deformation in certain location.
+Because the number of particles (atoms) is huge for a MD model, in practice one often takes a much smaller number of particles to formulate a coarse-grained approximation.
+We shall mainly consider the consistency of the coarse-grained model with respect to the grain (mesh) size to provide a justification to the goodness of such an approximation.
+In order to reduce the characteristic oscillations with very different frequencies in such a model, we either add a viscous term to the coarse-grained MD model or apply a space average to the coarse-grained MD solutions for the consistency study.
+The coarse-grained solution is also compared with the solution of the (macroscopic) continuum model (a nonlinear wave equation of mixed type) to show how well the coarse-grained model can approximate the macroscopic behavior of the material.
+We also briefly study the instability of the dynamical atomistic chain and the solution of the Riemann problem of the continuum model which may be related to the defect of the atomistic chain under a large deformation in certain locations.